Armin Laschet: Early life and education

-Family

-Laschet is married to his childhood sweetheart Susanne Malangré, whom he met as a child in a Catholic children's choir led by Susanne's father, prominent business executive Heinrich Malangré; they married in 1985.
-The couple has two sons and a daughter.
-The family resides in Aachen's Burtscheid district.
-His wife belongs to a prominent Aachen family of French-speaking Walloon origin and is the niece of CDU politician and lord mayor of Aachen Kurt Malangré; the Malangré family moved from Haine-Saint-Pierre in Belgium to Stolberg to establish a glass production business in the second half of the 19th century.
-His son Johannes ("Joe") Laschet, who studies law, is a blogger and model, described as a fashion influencer on Instagram.

 Political career

-Member of the German Bundestag, 1994–1998
+Member of the German Bundestag, (1994–1998)

 After serving as staffer to the President of the Bundestag, Laschet became a member of the German Bundestag in the 1994 election.
 He was elected in the single-member constituency of Aachen I, after the incumbent Hans Stercken retired.
 He was on the Committee for Economic Cooperation and Development and on the Committee for European Union Affairs.
 In addition, he was part of the so-called "Pizza-Connection" (a reference to an American drug ring).
 A number of informal meeting of a group of young Bundestag Members from both the CDU and the Greens.
 This was later seen as controversial, because it solidified an image of him as a liberal/centrist member of the CDU.
 He lost re-election in the 1998 SPD landslide to future Health Minister Ulla Schmidt.

-Member of the European Parliament, 1999–2005
+Member of the European Parliament, (1999–2005)

 As Member of the European Parliament, Laschet served on the Committee on Budgets between 1999 and 2001 and on the Committee on Foreign Affairs between 2002 and 2005.
 In the latter capacity, he served as the Parliament's rapporteur on relations between the EU and the United Nations.